 We're already hearing about this year's revisions to these two phones.
-Read more about the iPhone 14 Pro (and the iPhone 14 more generally), the Google Pixel 7 and our iPhone 14 vs Google Pixel 7 comparison to see how things are shaping up for Apple and Google this year.
+Read more about the iPhone 14 Pro (and the iPhone 14 more generally), the Google Pixel 7 and our iPhone 14 vs Google Pixel 7 comparison to see how things shaped up for Apple and Google in 2022.

 Battery life (Hrs:Mins)7:49 (Adaptive) / 7:55 (60Hz)12:16